Published: 12 June 2020

-Over 100,000 UK participants have now enrolled in COVID-19 urgent public health research supported by the National Institute for Health Research (NIHR) - at NHS hospitals and care settings across the United Kingdom.
+Over 100,000 UK participants have now enrolled in COVID-19 urgent public health research supported by the NIHR - at NHS hospitals and care settings across the United Kingdom.

 Taking part in COVID-19 research is vital to enable effective treatments to be identified, evidenced and made available to NHS patients as quickly as possible.

 However, despite reaching the 100,000 recruitment milestone, given the number of different potential treatments being investigated, extremely large numbers of people are needed to take part.
 Clinical researchers and scientists still urgently need more participants to generate the scientific evidence required to establish an effective treatment or vaccine.